adamclerk/Public-Powershell-Scripts/README.markdown

 Returns

 	Nothing

+###lib-getStaticCredential###
+Global function that returns a credential.
+Use the function Create-PasswordFile to create 'c:\password.txt'.
+Now you can call Get-StaticCredential to return your credentials.
+Great for logging into remote servers.

+Usage

+	Get-StaticCredential c:\cred.txt domain\username
+	Get-StaticCredential c:\morecred.txt
+	Get-StaticCredential

+Returns
+	Credential for domain\username with the password found in c:\cred.txt Credential for currently logged in user with the password hash found in c:\morecred.txt Credential for currently logged in user with the password hash default found in c:\password.txt

 ###lib-repeatString.ps1###
 Global function that is used to repeat strings.
 I use rainmeter with a mono spaced font to display code and server stats.
 It's a nice to have function when working with monospaced fonts